Veggie Tortilla Soup

 Why You’ll Love This Recipe

-Customizable: Adjust the spice level, toppings, or even the consistency to suit your taste.
+Make It Your Own.
+Adjust the spice level, toppings, or even the consistency to suit your taste.

-Easy Weeknight Dinner: Simple ingredients and ready in just 40 minutes.
+Easy Weeknight Dinner.
+Simple ingredients and ready in just 40 minutes.

-Naturally Plant-Based: A delicious option for vegans or anyone looking for a meatless meal.
+Naturally Plant-Based.
+A delicious option for vegans or anyone looking for a meatless meal.

 Ingredient Highlight: Beans